jcerca/jcerca.github.io/_pages/about.md

 ---

+This is my personal page.
+For our [group page, please see here](https://islandevolution.github.io/).
 I am an evolutionary biologist working in the interface of evolutionary biology, genomics and ecology.
-I started a postdoc at the University of Oslo in January 2023.

 ### Short bio